 If you wish to serve as a discussant, your proposal should indicate the areas of southern African studies on which you are most prepared to comment.
 Once the workshop participants are selected and organized into panels, each panel will be assigned a discussant.
 Discussants read the pre-circulated papers by the participants in their session and at the conference give a 10 to 15-minute constructive criticism/comment on the papers individually and collectively.
 Discussants also coordinate discussion of the papers amongst those attending the panel.

-The deadline for paper and/or panel proposals or to volunteer as a discussant is February 1, 2017.
-Please send proposals in MSWord or RTF format to email@example.com (No PDF files please).
+The deadline for paper and/or panel proposals or to volunteer as a discussant is Friday, 31 August 2018.
+Please send proposals in MSWord or RTF format to firstname.lastname@example.org (no PDF files please).

 Completed papers, not to exceed 8,000 words, will be due Friday, 29 March 2018, so that the papers can be pre-circulated on the conference website ahead of the meeting.